-Dena Register is an Associate Professor of Music Therapy and Director of the Music Therapy program at WVU beginning in fall 2015.
+Dena Register is an Associate Professor of Music Therapy at WVU beginning in fall 2015.
 Before coming to Morgantown, Dr. Register taught in the music therapy program at the University of Kansas in addition to serving as the Director of Faculty Programs in the Office of International Programs and as a Faculty Fellow in the Center for Teaching Excellence.
 Her position in the WVU School of Music includes the design and implementation of the music therapy program, beginning with the Bachelors degree in music therapy.

 She earned the B.M., M.M., and Ph.D. degrees in music therapy from the Florida State University.
 Prior to her teaching career, Register worked as a private practice music therapist in Tallahassee and Tampa, Florida providing services to early intervention programs, students with special education needs, bereaved children and adolescents and battered women and children.
 She also provided internship supervision and coordinated the music therapy program at Big Bend Hospice in Tallahassee, FL.
 These clinical experiences provided the foundation for her teaching experiences.
 Previous courses developed and taught by Dr. Register have included courses in principles of music therapy, human development and music learning, music in early childhood, music therapy in hospice and palliative care, music therapy in bereavement, philosophy and theory of music therapy and current trends in music therapy.
 She is also the faculty leader of an intensive summer study abroad programs for students in music therapy.
 Her teaching experiences reflect her love for engaged learning, travel and international perspectives in the field of music therapy.